TNowalk/slackbots/README.md

 Note: To use this API, you must signup for an auth token at Quandl here https://www.quandl.com/.
 The toekn should be set in an environment variable called `QUANDL_AUTH_TOKEN`.

 As of right now, this endpoint expects `text` to be a symbol to look up.
 I may end up adding some sort of "AI" via some Natural Language Processing to detect things like `/stocks price change for aapl over 7 days`.
 We'll see how complicated I want to get with it.
+But for now, to look up a stock a user would type `/stocks aapl` into Slack.

 ##### Example
 `curl -X POST --data "user_name=Steve&text=aapl" http://localhost:3000/stock`